 Genée alumni have travelled extensively and have left their mark all over the world, particularly Down Under.
 Elisha Willis, who won silver in 1996 and 1999, joined The Australian Ballet and then Birmingham Royal Ballet as Principal in 2004.
 Just this year, she retired from performing to retrain as a costume maker.
 Elsewhere eminent names sparkle too.
 Céline Gittens was born in Trinidad and trained in Canada, taking the gold and Audience Choice Award in 2005.

 She too is a Principal in Birmingham, and a member of the Genée Alumni Scheme, helping to promote the competition and its legacy.
-Others include Samira Saidi, current Director of Dance at English National Ballet School who won silver in 1977 and joined Birmingham Royal Ballet; Xander Parish, who joined The Royal Ballet after winning silver in 2004, becoming the first British dancer to join the Mariinsky Ballet in Russia; and Andre Portasio, who competed in both 1998 and 1999, joined English National Ballet and then founded ArtStreamingTV, with whom we worked to live stream the Final of Genée 2015 in London.
+Others include Samira Saidi, current Head of Intensive Courses & International Relations at RBS and former Director of Dance at English National Ballet School who won silver in 1977 and joined Birmingham Royal Ballet; Xander Parish, who joined The Royal Ballet after winning silver in 2004, becoming the first British dancer to join the Mariinsky Ballet in Russia, and is now a principal with the Mariinsky; and Andre Portasio, who competed in both 1998 and 1999, joined English National Ballet and then founded ArtStreamingTV, with whom we worked to live stream the Final of Genée 2015 in London.

 Other names have flourished post-Genée in varying artistic directions.
 Flora Cheong-Leen, who won silver in 1975 before joining The Royal Ballet, is now a leading Hong Kong arts and culture figure.
 Following his gold in 1983, Yuri Ng joined The National Ballet of Canada and has since created pieces for the Genée and the RAD’s Solo Seal exam.
 Linda-Mae Brewer (aka Aeva Mae) competed in 1979.
 After dancing with South Australian Ballet Company, Ballet Metropolis and Dance Theatre London, she became a well-known face in Andrew Lloyd Webber’s Cats, performing in many other musicals and films.
-Errol Pickford, from the 1984 competition, is now Head of Graduate Performance and Outreach at Elmhurst Ballet School, having performed previously with The Royal Ballet and West Australian Ballet.
-Finally, Scotsman Iain Mackay, another Birmingham Royal Ballet Principal, competed in 1999 and is now the RAD’s Male Dance Ambassador.
+Errol Pickford, from the 1984 competition, sadly passed away in June 2018 but was Head of Graduate Performance and Outreach at Elmhurst Ballet School, having performed previously with The Royal Ballet and West Australian Ballet.
+Finally, Scotsman Iain Mackay, a former Birmingham Royal Ballet Principal, competed in 1999 and is now the Artistic Director of Yorkshire Ballet Seminars, as all as the RAD’s Male Dance Ambassador.
 What a coup!